Find Grad Schools

 51 Yearly Graduations

 The most popular school in the United States for assessment students seekinga doctor's degree is A T Still University of Health Sciences.
 Each year, around 3,900 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 51 people received their doctor's degree in assessment from A T Still University of Health Sciences.
-About 73% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 51 people received their doctor's degree in assessment from A T Still University of Health Sciences.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 65% were women.

 #2